carlsmith/coffeeshop/docs/book/builtins.md

 - `put` Appends a pretty printed evaluation of any expression to the board.
 - `peg` Appends a string of Markdown, a DOM node or a jQuery object to the board.
 - `append` Works like `peg`, but is more generic, for use in scripts.
-- `show` Appends Markdown to the board from a chit or a remote resource.
+- `view` Appends Markdown to the board from a chit or a remote resource.
-- `load` Loads a remote resource.
 - `clear` Clears the board.

 [Storage Functions](/docs/book/cosh_storage.md)